ThatGeoGuy/ENGO500/_posts/2014-04-05-Improving-prototype-usability.markdown

 ##Plug In and Go

 During the development process, we found the most efficient way to get things done was to write code directly on the RaspberryPi itself.
-This allowed us to test the sensor functions via GPIO library as we went along, but also required us to view the display via HDMI cable.
+This allowed us to test the sensor functions and GPIO libraries as we went along, but also required us to view the display via HDMI cable.

 Now that the sensors have been tested and are [fully operational](https://encrypted-tbn1.gstatic.com/images?q=tbn:ANd9GcTmiml_wmLBeANGy9MOW8lsaHuxwfXtIpNuorQbyMOTvaHW8P4s), there is no longer a need to view the screen or interact with the interface at all, on the conditions that we:

-* Can run the code automatically
+1. Can run the code automatically
-* Are given some sort of confirmation that the system is running error free.
+2. Are given some sort of confirmation that the system is running error free.

 ##Run On Start Up